 |Board of Directors: Officers||Board of Directors: At-Large||Ex Officio Members||Past Presidents|

-Mr. Barry joined Kadlec Regional Medical Center as Chief Operating Officer of Kadlec Clinics in May 2016.
-Previously, he served as the Regional Vice President of the Ambulatory Network for SSM Health’s Mid-Missouri region.
+Brian Barry is the Chief Operating Officer at MultiCare Medical Associates.
+He formeraly served as the Chief Operating Officer of Kadlec Clinics and as the Regional Vice President of the Ambulatory Network for SSM Health’s Mid-Missouri region.
 Prior to an exclusive focus on ambulatory operations, Mr. Barry was the VP of Strategy and Business Development at SSM Health’s St. Mary’s Hospital where he held operational oversight over the medical group.
-He has a long career in strategic planning and business development holding positions at St. Mary’s Medical Center in Grand Junction, CO and in the Front Range of Colorado at Catholic Health Initiatives and Centura Health.
+He has a long career in strategic planning and business development holding positions at St. Mary’s Medical Center in Grand Junction, Colorado, and in the Front Range of Colorado at Catholic Health Initiatives and Centura Health.